Dragos-Hategan/esp32-file-display/README.md

 - `JPEG image viewer` for `.jpg/.jpeg`, specific prompts for corrupted/unsupported images, oversized resolution ( > 2560X1920), or low memory.
 Other image extensions get an icon in the list.
 - `Settings UI`:
    - Brightness with fade
-   - Screensaver with off and dim timers
+   - Screensaver with off and dim timers, `Light-sleep power saving` when the screensaver turns the display off
    - Dark/light theme
    - Manual or `SNTP` date and time
    - 4-step rotation
    - Touch screen calibration
    - Restart and reset to defaults.
+   - ; the touch IRQ wakes the UI and logs are flushed before sleep so the entry message is visible.
 - `Time and network`:
    - Wi‑Fi STA with SSID/password stored in NVS
    - SNTP sync via `pool.ntp.org`